 C. J. Hopkins’ 7-week scriptwriting workshops are offered in association with The Reader Berlin.
-Writers meet weekly, submit excerpts of their stage- or screenplays on a rotating schedule and receive constructive feedback and personalized mentoring in a supportive and professional setting.
-The workshops are focussed on developing and strengthening the individual writer’s voice and craft and are thus appropriate for writers at every level of experience, from beginners to professionals.
+Workshop writers meet weekly, submit excerpts of their scripts (stage plays, screenplays, teleplays, et cetera), and receive constructive feedback and personalized mentoring in a supportive and professional setting.
+The workshops are focused on developing and strengthening the individual writer’s voice and craft and are thus appropriate for scriptwriters at every level of experience, from absolute beginners to working professionals.

 What writers say about the workshops …